-Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial Customers
+Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial Customers projects where energy and demand savings and incentives are calculated for associated measures; or 3) custom projects for other energy efficiency upgrades.

 Objective: The objective of this Initiative is to offer incentives to non-residential distribution customers to achieve reductions in electricity demand and consumption by upgrading to more energy efficient equipment for lighting, space cooling, ventilation and other measures.